 Install a Bathtub Liner

-This perhaps would have been the better original option than refinishing, and it may now be a viable option when the first refinishing job begins to fail.
-A bathtub liner is essentially exactly what it sounds like—a thin, solid shell of acrylic or PVC plastic that slips inside the old bathtub to make it seem like new.
 You get brand new, smooth surfaces that fit inside the old tub like a glove.
-While there are stock bathtub liners available at home improvement centers, which you theoretically can install yourself, these are not very successful or graceful installations.
-They often do not fit perfectly, and they may flex and crack under your weight.
+While there are stock bathtub liners available at home improvement centers, which you theoretically can install yourself, these often do not fit perfectly.
+Plus, they may flex and crack under your weight.
 They are also hard to seal perfectly with the drain and tub valves openings.

 Install a New Bathtub

 No bathtub will last forever.
-Refinishing may get you three or four extra years, and a liner may serve fine for five to seven additional years, but eventually, your tub will need to be replaced.
-In fact, it may be better to bite the bullet and replace it when it first begins to show its age, rather than going through the hassle and expense of performing refinishing and installing liners, which are of limited duration, anyway.
+Refinishing may get you three or four extra years, and a liner may serve fine for five to seven additional years.
+But eventually, your tub will need to be replaced.

-HomeAdvisor, a trade organization that serves to match homeowners with qualified local contractors, reports that the average national cost of replacing a bathtub is $3,087, although costs of $5,000 or more are quite common.
-But it's easily possible to spend $3,000 on various stop-gap measures such as multiple refinishing and bathtub liners, so in the long run, installing a new bathtub may make sense, provided you can afford it.
+The average national cost of replacing a bathtub is $3,000 to $4,000, though costs of $5,000 or more are common.
+If that sounds like a lot, keep in mind that it's possible to spend $3,000 on various stop-gap measures such as multiple refinishing and bathtub liners.
+So in the long run, installing a new bathtub may make sense, provided it fits your budget.